 How much can you sue someone for a dog bite?

 Since injuries from dog bites can range from slight skin punctures to a major mauling and maiming, settlements and jury verdicts will vary significantly depending on the severity of damages.
 The average dog bite settlement in Ohio is around $40,000.
 The precise value of a dog bite claim will depend on several things including the nature and extent of the injury, degree of permanent damage or disability, evidence strength, age of the victim, victim’s relationship to the defendant and other factors.
 An experienced personal injury lawyer can only provide an estimate of a claim’s value after carefully reviewing all of the specific facts of that claim.

 What is the statute of limitations for a dog bite injury in Ohio?

 It is important to work quickly with any personal injury matter to increase your chance of a successful result.
 If you suffer from a dog bite or other dog-related injury in Ohio, you have six years from the time of the incident to file a lawsuit under a theory of strict liability.
 If you were a minor at the time of the incident, you have six years after your 18th birthday to file a lawsuit under a strict liability theory.
 Under a common negligence theory, you have two years from the date of the incident to file a lawsuit.
 Again, if you were a minor at the time of the attack, you have two years from your 18th birthday to file a lawsuit under a common negligence theory.
-Due to the multiple deadlines involved in a dog bite claim, it is important that you contact an experienced personal injury attorney quickly to ensure your legal rights are preserved.
+Due to the Ohio statute of limitations and the many other deadlines involved in a dog bite claim, it is important that you contact an experienced personal injury attorney quickly to ensure your legal rights are preserved.

 What kind of lawyer do I need for a dog bite case?